The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 Absentee Voting

-Any registered Maryland voter may apply for an absentee ballot and vote by mail.
-Absentee ballots must be requested at least 3 business days before the election.
+Any registered Maine voter may apply for an absentee ballot online and vote by mail.
+Absentee ballots must be requested at least 3 business days before the election (by 5 p.m. on the Thursday before the election).
 Voted absentee ballots must be received by the municipal clerk by 8:00 p.m. on Election Day.

 Polling Locations